 The synergistic effect of irradiation and other factors can lead to more rapid degradation than the sum of the individual effects would indicate.
 We offer the possibility to irradiate in a range of gaseous environments and vacuum, with heating or cooling, with or without electrical stress and, for solar cells, under illumination.

-STERIS AST provides the nuclear services industry with radiation exposure for nuclear component qualification.
-Our gamma radiation services are utilized for qualifying nuclear components and materials for both lifetime and accidental radiation exposure.
+STERIS AST provides the nuclear services industry with radiation exposure for nuclear components.
+Our services are utilized to expose nuclear components and materials to gamma radiation for both lifetime and accidental radiation exposure.

 Space Environment Testing

 The space radiation environment is a complex and varying phenomenon, dependent upon many factors, including orbit, time of year and solar activity.
 The ability of electronic components and materials to survive the hostile radiation environment in space is of critical importance for satellite missions.
 The accurate assessment of degradation due to radiation effects prior to deployment is essential.
 A thorough understanding of the mission requirements and the likely effects of radiation on satellite components help ensure maximum operational reliability.